couchbase/kv_engine/auditd/README.md

 #### Pre-defined Mandatory Fields

 * timestamp - Contains the date and time of the event, in ISO 8601 format.
   Uses local time with timezone offset (from UTC) in hours and minutes.
   Records microsecond granularity using 3 digits after decimal point.
 * real_userid - comprises of a "domain", which states where the user is defined, e.g. internal, ldap or ad.
 It then contains the user string.

-Note:  In version 2 the real_user_id has been changed from {"source" : "", "user" : ""} to {"domain" : "", "user" : ""}.
+Note:  In version 2 the real_user_id has been changed from `{"source" : "", "user" : ""}` to `{"domain" : "", "user" : ""}`.

 #### Pre-defined Optional Fields

 * sessionid - Used to correlate activities i.e. user logs-in to Admin UI, sets up XDCR, tweaks a memory value etc.
 * remote - the IP address of the remote agent who is requesting this action.
   Note there are sometimes more than one logical remote IP address, e.g. a client runs a query which scans a 2i index.
 In 2i the remote IP could be the true client or the query process.
 In this case we record the IP address where the query process is running and use the session ID (see above) to resolve to the ultimate client.
 * effective_userid - Can be best explained through an example; query node connects to an indexing node on behalf of an SDK client. real_userid is "_admin" (query auth's as the internal admin); effective user ID is what ever the client's ID is.

 Note: Similar to real_user_id the notation has changed from version 1 to version 2, to be {"domain" : "", "user" : ""}.

 ## How to define events